isabroch/fetch-fallback-umd/README.md

 ```

 ## Need Help?
-Create an issue at https://github.com/isabroch/fetch-fallback-umd/issues, this project's issue tracker!
+Create an issue at [this project's issue tracker](https://github.com/isabroch/fetch-fallback-umd/issues)!
 Please include the following details when creating an issue:

 - Context of the error; what are you trying to achieve?
-- Error message you are receiving
+- Error message you are receiving from the console
-- Environment you are running Fetch (Fallback) in
+- Environment(s) you are running Fetch (Fallback) in\
+  e.g. Node.js, Chrome v77, Firefox...

+The more details you are able to provide from the beginning, the faster I can help you.

 ## License
 Fetch (Fallback) uses [MIT License](https://choosealicense.com/licenses/mit/).